Web Publishing Guide: Cascade to WordPress Migration

 What will my new page look like?

 Like this!
-Most pages migrated from Cascade will follow our new guide layout template—the same template used to build the page you’re accessing now.
+Most pages migrated from Cascade will follow our guide layout template—the same template used to build the page you’re accessing now.
 Like Cascade, the guide layout displays a navigation menu on the left, with the main content area in the center.
 New look, familiar navigation.

 Will my URLs change?